Amarnathchoudhury/Amarnathchoudhury/README.md

 - 👋 Hi, I’m @Amarnathchoudhury
 - 👀 I’m interested in  PYTHON,SQL,ML,DL,DATA SCIENCE
 - 🌱 I’m currently learning Data science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me amarnathchoudhury2@gmail.com

 <!---
 Amarnathchoudhury/Amarnathchoudhury is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.